Report To Army Finds Blast From Some Weapons May Put Shooter's Brain At Risk

 "When he got done talking, I said, 'Well, don't tell me — let me guess.
 At the end of the day you felt nauseous, you had a headache, you felt tired [and] all you wanted to do was take a Motrin, lay down and go to bed.'
 He's like, 'Yeah.'
 And I was like, 'Well, that's typical post-concussive symptoms there, buddy.' "

-The military should start treating personnel exposed to blast waves the way it treats people who work around hazardous radiation, Sims says — in other words, set a limit to how much blast exposure a person can receive during their military career.
+The military should start treating personnel exposed to blast waves the way it treats people who work around hazardous radiation, Sims says.
+In other words, set a limit to how much blast exposure a person can receive during their military career.

 "If there was a hazard in the civilian world for workers to be exposed to blast overpressure, we would have had a standard in place decades ago," he says.